-- High Potential: Rock units from which vertebrate or significant invertebrate, plant, or trace fossils have been recovered. - Undetermined Potential: Rock units for which little information is available concerning their paleontological content, geologic age, and depositional environment, and that further study is needed to determine the potential of the rock unit.
+- High Potential: Rock units from which vertebrate or significant invertebrate, plant, or trace fossils have been recovered. - Undetermined Potential: Rock units for which little information is available

-- Low Potential: Rock units that are poorly represented by fossil specimens in institutional collections or based upon a general scientific consensus that only preserve fossils in rare circumstances. - No Potential: Rock units that have no potential to contain significant paleontological resources, such as high-grade metamorphic rocks and plutonic igneous rocks.
+- concerning their paleontological content, geologic age, and depositional environment, and that further study is needed to determine the potential of the rock unit. - Low Potential: Rock units that are poorly represented by fossil specimens in institutional collections or based upon a general scientific consensus that only preserve fossils in rare circumstances. - No Potential: Rock units that have no potential to contain significant paleontological resources, such as high-grade metamorphic rocks and plutonic igneous rocks.

-Using these criteria, based on the Pleistocene age of the sediments mapped at the project and nearby fossil localities found in similar deposits as the those at the project, the very old alluvial fan deposits can be considered to have an undetermined to high potential to yield significant paleontological resources.
+Using these criteria, based on the Pleistocene age of the sediments mapped at the project and nearby fossil localities found in similar deposits as those at the project, the very old alluvial fan deposits can be considered to have an undetermined to high potential to yield significant paleontological resources.
+The granitic rocks have no potential for fossils.